-Home / A Safe and Efficient Method for Silver Mirroring Removal in Photographic Conservation
+Home / Silver Mirroring Removal in Photographs (Video)

 Silver mirroring is the most common type of damage that appears in historical photographs on gelatin developing-out paper (DOP) and black-and-white films.
 Addressing the problem is potentially so problematic that it is often left untreated.

 A new method for it, developed by Jordi Mestre and explained in detail in an article by J. Mestre, J.M.
 Vergès and R. Udina, will make this extraordinarily delicate and little-used procedure a common one within the photographic conservation community.